NBISweden/workshop-reproducible-research/pages/quarto/quarto-3-code-chunks.md

 > **Quick recap** <br>
 > In this section you learned several chunk, figure and table options, how
-> cross-referencing works and how to add subfigures.
+> cross-referencing works and how to add sub-figures.